-Benefits
+Benefits include:

-- High efficiency - Collects about 100% of particles with diameters above 2 μm in moderate liquid flow - Low pressure drop - Suitable to processes in which pressure drop is a primal feature to proper operation - Easy assembly - Delivered in modules, allows passage through manhole and comes with assembly instructions - Quick manufacture - 1.
-Own manufacture, undertaking urgency cases - 2.
-The mesh can be repacked, reusing grids when capex is lower
+- High efficiency collects approximately 100% of particles with diameters above 2 μm in moderate liquid flow. - Low pressure drop suitable for use in processes in which pressure drop is a primal feature of proper operation. - Easy assembly delivered in modules, allows passage through manhole and comes with assembly instructions. - Quick manufacture own manufacture, urgency cases; the mesh can be repacked, resusing grids when CAPEX is lower.

-B. Brownian diffusion
+Brownian diffusion

-Brownian diffusion occurs with extremely small particles which acquire a Brownian movement.
-These submicrometric objects follow gas trajectory, defining residence time.
+Brownian diffusion occurs with extremely small particles that acquire a Brownian movement.
+These submicrometric objects follow a gas's trajectory, defining residence time.
 They also move randomly by colliding with gas molecules, determining mean path and probability.
 They eventually reach an obstacle and form a liquid film.
 The lower the particle velocity, the higher the residence time and the higher the probability of collection.
-The mechanism is represented at Figure 7.
+The mechanism is represented in Figure 6.

-$Collection\ efficiency \cong function(Time, Probability)$
+Collection efficiency ≈ function (time, probability)